Gastric Bypass Surgery in Delhi

 The surgeon makes a small stomach pouch – about the size of an egg – by dividing the top of the stomach from the rest of the stomach.
 Then, the small intestine is divided, and the bottom end of the divided small intestine is brought up and connected to the newly created small stomach pouch.

 In the end, the top portion of the divided small intestine is connected to the small intestine further down so that the stomach acids and digestive enzymes from the bypassed stomach and first portion of your small intestine will eventually mix with the food.
-To know more watch the video.

 Advantages of the Gastric Bypass Surgery